My Hometown Course

 0 of 2 people found this review helpful.

-Cons: Hole 1 requires care not to throw into the baseball field on the right or the bushes and back yards on the left.
+Cons: - Hole 1 / 10 require care not to throw into the baseball field on the right or the bushes and back yards on the left.
 Having said that, neither is too difficult to retrieve a disc from.
-And one of the neighbors is a super friendly guy who likes to talk and gave us a ball that had strayed into his yard from the baseball field.

-Other Thoughts: From west of Belleville, this park is easy to find by taking the Frank Scott Parkway.
-Any other route is a confusing mess of old roads.
+Other Thoughts: From west of Belleville, this park is easy to find by taking the Frank Scott Parkway

 Good Variety of Shots for a Small 9 Holer